Jaurretche, Colleen

 Twentieth and twenty-first century British and Irish literature; modernism; theory of language; philosophy of mind; visual art; history of writing; medieval and Renaissance antecedents to modern literature.

 Colleen Jaurretche is a Continuing Lecturer in the Department of English at UCLA where she focuses on twentieth century British and Irish authors.
-Previously she taught for several years at the Claremont Colleges.
-Her first book, ‘The Sensual Philosphy’: Joyce and the Aesthetics of Mysticism (Wisconsin, 1997) investigated theological works from the six through sixteenth century in its examination of James Joyce’s writing in the context of the tradition of negative theology.
-Her second book, Language as Prayer in Finnegans Wake (Florida, James Joyce Series, 2020), brings together thinkers from antiquity, the Middle Ages, early Enlightenment, and the nineteenth and twentieth centuries to examine conditions of language as prayer.
-Since Plato, the culture has recognized that religious utterances possess unique characteristics, yet literary scholarship has not produced a focused study.
-This book analyzes conditions of prayer through the lens of the second-century theologian Origen, as well as the eighteenth-century philosopher and rhetorician Giambattista Vico.
-The subsequent chapters examine Joyce’s use of the alphabet and The Book of Kells; magic; dream vision literature; and, finally, speech and drama in a sequential reading of perhaps the most complex work of literature we know.
+Her first book, ‘The Sensual Philosophy’: Joyce and the Aesthetics of Mysticism (Wisconsin, 1997) investigates theological works from the six through sixteenth century in its examination of James Joyce’s writing in the context of the tradition of negative theology.
+Her second book, Language as Prayer in Finnegans Wake (UP Florida, James Joyce Series, 2020), brings together thinkers from antiquity, the Middle Ages, early Enlightenment, and the nineteenth and twentieth centuries to examine conditions of language as prayer.
+She is currently working on a cultural geography of the continental West told through her family’s Mexican, European, and Indigenous stories and landscapes.
+She is a citizen of the Teme-Augama Anishnabai.

 Jaurretche has also edited a collection of essays on Joyce and Samuel Beckett, and published essays in James Joyce Quarterly, European Joyce Studies Annual, and Joyce Studies Annual.